HattyHats/spending-signs/README.md

+ Coding and creating websites are very new to me so I am learning as I go with the help of AI.
+Join me on my journey as I try to create free, open source and easy to use websites for everyone.
+I am trying to create things that I would use on a daily basis and hope that they can help others along the way. thanks for stopping by and checking out the code Remember, stay curious and keep learning

 # SpendWise Tracker

 SpendWise is a premium, standalone personal finance management application built with React and Tailwind CSS.
 It is designed to be a comprehensive tool for tracking income, expenses, assets, and debts in a single, elegant interface.